Code-Institute-Submissions/mtopircean-project2/README.md

 * POURPOSE/OBJECTIVE - all accessible from a single area:
     ![Alt text](/readme/other/buttons-area.jpg)
   * Calculate function:
-      * Provides the user with a mathematical/calculated approach to their decission making process.
+      * Provides the user with a mathematical/calculated approach to their decision making process.
       * If the required fields are not entered, user will be notified to do so when CALCULATE ANSWER is clicked.
       ![Alt text](/readme/features/notification-data-not-entered.jpg)
       * Based on the data provided, the user can calculate a minimum of two Options, third Option being optional, and in the case where not selected, when user generates the answer it will be prompted in the relevant modal that it is not taken into consideration as it has missing data.